-The first step in treating DCIS is surgery to remove the abnormal tissue in the breast.
+Surgery is the first step in treating DCIS.
+It removes the abnormal tissue in the breast.
 Depending on how far the DCIS has spread within the milk ducts, surgery can be either mastectomy or lumpectomy.

-If DCIS has spread throughout the ducts, affecting a large part of the breast, you will need a total (simple) mastectomy.
-In a total mastectomy, the surgeon removes the entire breast but no other tissue or lymph nodes.
+If DCIS has spread throughout the ducts, affecting a large part of the breast, a total (simple) mastectomy will be done.
+In a total mastectomy, the surgeon removes the entire breast, but no other tissue or lymph nodes.

 If there is little spread of DCIS within the ducts, a choice can be made between mastectomy and lumpectomy.
 With lumpectomy, the surgeon removes only the abnormal tissue, but the rest of the breast is left intact.
-In most cases, it does not include the removal of any lymph nodes.
+Lymph nodes are not usually removed.

-In the U.S., most women with DCIS choose treatment with lumpectomy followed by radiation therapy [1,3].
+In the U.S., most women with DCIS choose lumpectomy followed by radiation therapy .

 Learn more about mastectomy and lumpectomy.

 Radiation therapy is not given to women who are treated with mastectomy for DCIS.

-Select women with smaller, lower grade DCIS and clean surgical margins, may be candidates for lumpectomy without radiation therapy [2,8].
+Select women with smaller, lower grade DCIS and clean surgical margins, may be able to have lumpectomy without radiation therapy [2,9].

 Learn more about radiation therapy.

-The National Comprehensive Cancer Network (NCCN) recommends women who are treated with lumpectomy plus radiation therapy for estrogen receptor-positive (ER+) DCIS consider taking tamoxifen for five years .
-Studies have shown tamoxifen can lower the risk of [9-11]:
+The National Comprehensive Cancer Network (NCCN) recommends women who are treated with lumpectomy plus radiation therapy for estrogen receptor-positive DCIS consider taking tamoxifen for five years .
+Studies have shown tamoxifen can lower the risk of [10-12]:

-Tamoxifen is usually not recommended for women who have a mastectomy for DCIS.
-These women have an excellent prognosis with a low risk of DCIS recurrence or developing invasive breast cancer, so the benefit of tamoxifen is likely very small.
+Tamoxifen is not usually recommended for women who have a mastectomy for DCIS.
+These women have an excellent prognosis with a very low risk of DCIS recurrence or developing breast cancer in the opposite breast, so the benefit of tamoxifen is likely very small.

 Learn more about tamoxifen.